StephanieAShulman/Python_Pandas/README.md

 ![ALT Text](https://user-images.githubusercontent.com/30667001/149038072-daf46753-7feb-4d7d-b367-1c6421a45240.png)

 ## Evidence of Academic Dishonesty (Challenge)
-With concerns raised about results from Thomas High School 9th grade, the School Board requested a repeat of the analysis, following replacement of the questionable scores.
+With concerns raised about results from Thomas High School's 9th grade classes, the School Board requested a repeat of the analysis, following replacement of the questionable scores.
 Deleting records or introducing zeros / missing values can upset mathematical operations.
 By replacing all reading and math scores with NaNs (Not A Number), calculations could proceed without issue.

 Thomas High School (THS), a charter school of 1,635 students, has 461 ninth graders who make up 28% of the population.
-The removal of these student grades would have a large impact at the school level, but – owing to the total number of student records analyzed (39,170) and to the coding techniques – any impact was indiscernible.
+The removal of these student grades would have a large impact at the school level, but – owing to the total number of student records analyzed (39,170) and to the coding techniques – an indiscernable impact at the district level.

 After replacing all of the 9th grade scores, the scores of the remaining 38,709 students were calculated.
 A new dataframe was created and the number of remaining THS students was calculated.
 The count of these students (1,174 10th - 12th graders) became the basis of all remaining calculations.
 As a result, no other measures changed when the rest of the code was rerun.
 - The district summary - no change